 - Mince shallot and add to quinoa/lentil mixture.

-- Add 1 Tbsp. olive oil or more to mixture.
+- Add 2 Tbsp. olive oil to mixture.

-- Dress the arugula with lemon juice, olive oil, and salt and pepper to taste.
+- Dress the arugula with additional lemon juice, olive oil, and salt and pepper to taste.

 - While the quinoa and lentils are cooking, pan-toast the almonds in a dry pan over medium heat for about two minutes, stirring constantly.
 Remove from heat when they are aromatic and starting to brown.

 - On dinner plates, arrange the butternut squash cubes around the outside of the plate.